Oval Office: Modern Oval Office: 1934–present

 Dissatisfied with the size and layout of the West Wing, President Franklin D. Roosevelt engaged New York architect Eric Gugler to redesign it in 1933.
-To create additional staff space without increasing the apparent size of the building, Gugler excavated a full basement, added a set of subterranean offices under the adjacent lawn, and built an unobtrusive "penthouse" story.
+To create additional staff space without increasing the apparent size of the building, Gugler excavated a full basement, added a set of subterranean offices under the adjacent lawn, and built an unobtrusive penthouse storey.
 The directive to wring the most office space out of the existing building was responsible for its narrow corridors and cramped staff offices.
 Gugler's most visible addition was the expansion of the building eastward for a new Cabinet Room and Oval Office.

 The modern Oval Office was built at the West Wing's southeast corner, offering Roosevelt, who was physically disabled and used a wheelchair, more privacy and easier access to the Residence.
 He and Gugler devised a room architecturally grander than the previous two offices, with more robust Georgian details: doors topped with substantial pediments, bookcases set into niches, a deep bracketed cornice, and a ceiling medallion of the Presidential Seal.
-Rather than a chandelier or ceiling fixture, the room is illuminated by light bulbs hidden within the cornice that "wash" the ceiling in light.
+Rather than a chandelier or ceiling fixture, the room is illuminated by light bulbs hidden within the cornice that wash the ceiling in light.
 In small ways, hints of Art Moderne can be seen, in the sconces flanking the windows and the representation of the eagle in the ceiling medallion.
 Roosevelt and Gugler worked closely together, often over breakfast, with Gugler sketching the president's ideas.
 One notion resulting from these sketches that has become fixed in the layout of the room's furniture is that of two high back chairs in front of the fireplace.
-The public sees this most often with the president seated on the left and a visiting head of state on the right.
+The public sees this most often with the president seated on the left and a visiting guest on the right.
 This allowed Roosevelt to be seated, with his guests at the same level, de-emphasizing his inability to stand without help.
 Construction of the modern Oval Office was completed in 1934.

 Decoration

 The basic Oval Office furnishings have been a desk in front of the three windows at the south end, a pair of chairs in front of the fireplace at the north end, a pair of sofas, and assorted tables and chairs.
 The Neoclassical mantel was made for the Taft Oval Office in 1909 and salvaged after the 1929 West Wing fire.
-A tradition of displaying potted Swedish ivy (Plectranthus verticillatus) atop the mantel goes back to the administration of John F. Kennedy, and the current plants were rooted from the original plant.
+A tradition of displaying potted Swedish ivy (Plectranthus verticillatus) atop the mantel goes back to the mid 20th century, and the most recent plants were rooted from the original plant.
+The plant was removed from the Oval Office during the start of Donald Trump's second presidency in 2025 and replaced with a collection of gold objects.